24 Minutes: Reception

 Robert Canning on IGN named "24 Minutes" the best episode of the season and gave it a 9.6/10 saying "this smart, funny, spot-on parody of 24 was so good that it came very close to redeeming the entire season."
 He also stated "Though much of Season Eighteen was quite mediocre, "24 Minutes" ranks up there with the best of all time".

 In 2007, Simon Crerar of The Times listed Sutherland's performance as one of the thirty-three funniest cameos in the history of the show.

 In 2012, Johnny Dee of The Guardian listed the episode as one of his five favorite episodes in the history of The Simpsons.
 He wrote: "One reason why The Simpsons has remained so watchable is that its parodies are getting sharper – The Departed in Debarted, The Da Vinci Code in Gone Maggie Gone.
 None though can top this excellent riff which begins with Kiefer Sutherland announcing 'Previously on 24...
 I mean The Simpsons,' and dispenses with its normal format completely for an entire episode of split-screen thrills, torture and cake baking."

-Screen Rant called it the best episode of the 18th season.
+Bernardo Sim of Screen Rant called it the best episode of the 18th season.

+At the 35th Annie Awards, writers Ian Maxtone-Graham and Billy Kimball won the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production for this episode.